Confirmed COVID-19 cases in Newton County jumps to 26

-The number of confirmed of confirmed cases of COVID-19 in Newton County jumped from seven to 26 in a matter of two days, according to the Indiana State Department of Health.
+The number of confirmed of confirmed cases of COVID-19 in Newton County, Indiana, jumped from seven to 26 in a matter of two days, according to the Indiana State Department of Health.

 As of April 10 there were seven confirmed cases in the county.
 That number moved up to nine on April 11 and then to 26 on April 12.